hamlet-io/docs/docs/learn/layers/blueprint.md

 Our _accounts_ directory contains a single tenant (acmeinc) alongside at least one account (acmedev01).
 Hamlet understands their association from this structure.

-And alongside all of _that_ we have at least one Product.
-But though our Product does reference configuration defined on the Tenant (the "Domain") Hamlet doesn't interpret this link.
-It might find several Tenant's with the same Domain Id.

-So how does Hamlet know which Product we intend for it to use?
-And beyond that, which is the intended Solution, Environment and Segment?

----
+Alongside all of _that_ we have at least one Product.
+But we could have many Products in this directory alongside eachother.
+How can we - or Hamlet! - work out our District from all of this?

 ## Set the Segment